BTCDecoded/bllvm-docs/src/introduction.md

 Welcome to the BLLVM (Bitcoin Low-Level Virtual Machine) documentation!

-BLLVM is a comprehensive Bitcoin implementation ecosystem that provides:

-- **Direct mathematical implementation** of Bitcoin consensus rules
-- **Protocol abstraction layer** for multiple Bitcoin variants
-- **Production-ready node implementation** with full P2P networking
-- **Developer SDK** for building custom Bitcoin implementations
-- **Cryptographic governance** system for transparent, accountable development
+BLLVM is a comprehensive Bitcoin implementation ecosystem providing direct mathematical implementation of Bitcoin consensus rules, protocol abstraction for multiple Bitcoin variants, production-ready node implementation with full P2P networking, developer SDK for building custom implementations, and cryptographic governance for transparent, accountable development.

 ## What is BLLVM?